 - Moisture requirements: moist to wet soil

-- Native habitat/range: Shady woods, wet meadows and swamps, low to mid-elevations from British Columbia to NW California.
+- Native habitat/range: found in shady woods, wet meadows and swamps, at low to mid-elevations from British Columbia to NW California.
 Portland Plant List - yes.

-Gardening with Creeping Miterwort: Add to your moist, shady woodland garden amongst friends like ferns, inside-out flowers, and bleeding hearts and maybe a mossy log or two.
-Enjoy the stunning-in-miniature flowers that appear along the tall stems, great for a camera close-up.
+Gardening with Creeping Miterwort: Add this diminutive cutie to your moist, shady woodland garden amongst friends like ferns, inside-out flowers, and bleeding hearts and maybe a mossy log or two.
+Be sure it's placed in soil that is rich in organic matter and naturally moist.
+Then, enjoy the stunning-in-miniature flowers that appear along the tall stems, great for a camera close-up.